 For revisions to the treatment plan or discussion of new behavior problems, clients are asked to book a brief or full telehealth or in-person follow-up appointment.
 We are committed to making sure that clients have ready access to follow-up appointments with minimal wait time.

-We offer in-person follow-up appointments on site at the Foster Hospital for Small Animals.
-In-person follow-up appointments are 45 minutes, and the fee is $225.
+We offer in-person follow-up appointments on-site at the Foster Hospital for Small Animals.
+In-person follow-up appointments are 45 minutes, and the fee is $248.

-Behavior service trainer Sandra Robbins, CVT VTS, CPDT-KSA, KPA-CTP, is available in person and remotely for 30-minute and 60-minute training and behavior-modification appointments.
-The fees for training appointments are $85 for a 30-minute in-person or Zoom appointment and $170 for an in-person appointment.
+Behavior service trainer Sandra Robbins, CVT VTS, CPDT-KSA, KPA-CTP, is available remotely for 30-minute training and behavior-modification appointments.
+The fees for training appointments are $56 for a 30-minute remote Zoom appointment.